Tag Archives: Ellen van Neerven

 Christina Stead Prize for Fiction: A Room Made of Leaves, Kate Grenville (Text Publishing).
 ‘There is no best book, but the judges had to pick one, so thank you.’
 She thanked the descendants of John and Elizabeth Macarthur for their generosity in depositing papers in the State Library, and spoke of Elizabeth Macarthur as a foremother.

 Book of the Year, presented by the senior judge, Jane McCredie: Throat, Ellen van Neerven (UQP).
 They were stuck for words on their second prize, and even more so here.
-[Added later: But she did manage one glowing sentence: ‘It gives me a boost to continue doing what I’m attempting to do, which is to write as gently and as considerately as possible.’]
+[Added later: But they did manage one glowing sentence: ‘It gives me a boost to continue doing what I’m attempting to do, which is to write as gently and as considerately as possible.’]

 The Special Award: Melina Marchetta.
 Wow, and also Yay!
 Usually this prize goes to someone who is nearing the end of a career, possibly with death around the corner.
-Hopefully, Melina Marchetta has many yers of creativity and literacy activism ahead of her.
+Hopefully, Melina Marchetta has many years of creativity and literacy activism ahead of her.
 She spoke of how stories came into her life around a table during meals, and she wishes she could be with us in person.
 ‘I feel so much pride that I wrote my first novel on Gadigal land.’
 And she expressed gratitude to her family who allowed her – ‘I don’t know if they allowed me, but I did it anyhow’ – to use their stories.
 She dedicated the award to her daughter.

 That was it.